chimera-linux/cports/Packaging.md

 * `short_desc` *(str)* A short, one line description of the package.
 Should be kept at 72 characters or shorter.
 In general, this should not begin with an article (`the` is sometimes permissible), and should not end with a period.
+  It should use American English and not contain any mistakes.
 * `homepage` *(str)* The homepage URL of the project being packaged.
 Should not include the trailing slash.
 * `license` *(str)* The license of the project in SPDX format (e.g.